French knot Stitch

-French Knot Stitch Hand Embroidery is a textural decorative hand embroidery stitch.
+French Knot Stitch hand embroidery is a textural decorative hand embroidery technique.
 It has many uses – from filling areas and accent stitches to being a part of complex composite stitches as a lattice stitch.
 I consider this stitch one of the embroidery stitches you should learn when you are starting your embroidery journey.

 The French knot is an embroidery technique in which the thread is knotted around itself in a specific way.
 This stitch has a reputation for being one of the most difficult, but I find it very simple, and I like to use it.
 Follow these simple tips, and you’ll love French knots as I do: